trade-tariff/trade-tariff-api-docs/source/fpo/terms-and-conditions.html.md

 By breaching this provision, you would commit a criminal offence under the Computer Misuse Act 1990.
 We will report any such breach to the relevant law enforcement authorities and we will co-operate with those authorities by disclosing your identity to them.

 ## Use of HMRC's logo
 The names, images and logos identifying HMRC are proprietary marks of HMRC.
-Copying our logos and/or any other third party logos is not permitted without prior approval from the relevant copyright owner.
+The use or copying of our logos and/or any other third party logos is not permitted without prior approval from the relevant copyright owner.

 ## Changes
 HMRC reserves the right, at its discretion, to make changes to any part of this service, the information, or these terms.
 Should HMRC change these terms and conditions, the customer will be notified by email using the contact details provided at registration.